Mission

-At Wild Oak Explorers, our mission is to provide a nature enrichment program where children are free to explore and take risks as they learn about their local flora, fauna, and community, while inspiring a life long dedication to environmental stewardship.
+At Wild Oak Explorers, our mission is to provide children access to explore and take risks in nature as they learn about our local flora, fauna, and community, while inspiring a life-long dedication to environmental stewardship.

 ABOUT